ropensci/traits/cran-comments.md

 * I have run R CMD check on the 1 downstream dependencies (<https://github.com/ropensci/traits/blob/master/revdep/README.md>).
-The one revdep maintainer was notified of the release.

 ------

-This version makes changes due to remote data source change; adds a few new authors; improves documentation; and a few bug fixes.
+This version makes a change to a function, and fixes a bug in another.

 Thanks!
 Scott Chamberlain